jackfranklin/the-refactoring-tales/chapters/2-carousel.md

-# Tale 2: Cringy Carousels
+# Tale 2: Cringey Carousels

 In this chapter I want to talk about the value of some "quick wins" - very simple refactorings that, when applied to a codebase, will hugely improve the readability and maintainability of the project, at very little time and effort to yourself.
 You may find yourself too busy to fully refactor a huge method, but with these small steps you can make large gains quickly.